Baseball payers argue with one another as well as the ref.

 AudienceRhetoric

 If your text doesn’t appeal to your audience, then all is lost.
-Awareness of your audience (as well as purpose and context) is crucial to writing well.
+Awareness of your audience (as well as purpose and context) is crucial to clarity in communications.
 Learn how to analyze your audience so you can determine what you need to say and how you need to say it.